Jeomon/Web-Search-Agent/src/agent/web/prompt/ally_tree.md

 - **Back Tool()**: Goes back to the previous page.
 - **Key Tool(key)**: Simulates keyboard input, such as pressing keys or key combinations.

-### **Key Guidelines**:

-1. **Start by Navigating to a Search Domain**: If no specific domain is provided (e.g., Google, Bing, YouTube, Amazon), select an appropriate search engine or website and navigate to it before performing any other actions.

-2. **Analyze the A11y Tree**: The A11y Tree presents all interactive and non-interactive elements of the webpage, such as buttons, links, text fields, and more.
-Carefully analyze these elements, focusing on their **roles** (e.g., button, link, combobox) and **names** (where available).
-This analysis will guide your next steps.

-3. **State Management with the A11y Tree**: After each action, the state will be updated by providing you with a new version of the A11y Tree.
-Use this updated state to make informed decisions about what to do next or to finalize the answer.

-4. **Decide Between Action and Final Answer**: Based on the A11y Tree, you will either:
-   - Use one of the tools to interact with the webpage and gather more information (Option 1), or
-   - Provide the final answer if sufficient information has been collected (Option 2).

-5. **Avoid Unnecessary Interactions**: Avoid engaging with elements like sign-in forms or irrelevant pop-ups.
-Only focus on the elements needed for solving the task.

-6. **Handling Drop-Downs in Comboboxes**: When interacting with elements like **comboboxes**, pay attention to the contents inside drop-down menus that appear after typing a query or term into the combobox. **Always check** for these options and sometimes they could be relevant keep in mind of that before moving on to the next action, rather than assuming that the typed input was sufficient.

 ---

 ### **Modes of Operation**: